GoogleCloudPlatform/iot-core-micropython/README.md

 You can read the telemetry from PubSub using the following [Google Cloud SDK](https://cloud.google.com/sdk) command.

     gcloud pubsub subscriptions pull <your-pubsub-repo> --auto-ack --limit=500

+## Troubleshooting
+If the device freezes around the time network initialization completes you may want to try using a different pin for the LED.
+This can resolve some issues.

 ## Hardware target(s)
 * Espressif ESP32